learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

 At this point you should stage your solution with `git add .` and commit it with `git commit -am "Done"` and push it with `git push` and open a pull request and make this lab pass.
 But there's more to think about.

-### Weird Things About Testing and Code
+### Coding for the Future

  If we stop and think about what we've done, two weird things might occur to you.

-#### What's our program actually do?
+#### What does our program actually do?

 First, while our tests pass, if we were to run just our program file alone, `ruby current_age_for_birth_year.rb`, it seemingly does nothing.
 You run that command in your shell and you get no output.
 What sort of program is this file `current_age_for_birth_year.rb` if it does nothing when you run it?
 What value does it provide?

 Files and programs like the code in `current_age_for_birth_year.rb` are common and valuable.
 That file isn't meant to be useful alone.
 Rather, that file is considered a library.
 It's a unit of code that just defines a functionality or method that is meant to be loaded and used in more complex programs.

-For example, an application that displays a profile of a person might require or load this simple program and use the defined method to display the person's age.
+For example, your MyFace application, which displays a profile of a person, might require or load this simple program and use the defined method to display the person's age.

 It isn't that the file `current_age_for_birth_year.rb` doesn't do anything.
 It does something very significant, it defines a method, it creates a unit of work that any other ruby program that loads or requires this file can use.
 We do this all the time with programs, to make complex programs simple, we break up the functionalities into separate pieces and files that are smaller and easier to manage, edit, and understand.

+**Abstraction and Encapsulation:**

 If you want to see this technique in practice, try this for fun.

-Make a new file called `how_old_are_you.rb`.
+Go back to your terminal.
+In the top level of the directory for this lab, make a new file called `how_old_are_you.rb` with the command `touch how_old_are_you.rb`.
 In that file, put the following code and save it:

 ```ruby
 require_relative './current_age_for_birth_year.rb'